 Our Independent Jewellery & Watch Valuer, Georgina Deer

-During her monthly visit to our Head Office, Georgina carries out the valuations out in a private, secure room.
+During her monthly visit, Georgina carries out the valuations out in a private, secure room.
 This involves a close-up and extremely detailed examination of each individual item.
 An accurate valuation is then given.

 Sign up for all the latest DMR news.